dodyya/dodyya/README.md

 Hi, I'm David Feldman, and I'm studying computer science and math at the University of Illinois at Urbana-Champaign.
-I like moving bytes around, especially when abstract math shapes that process, and the computation sharpens the math.
+I like moving bytes around, especially when math shapes that process, and the computation sharpens the math.